KIOI: KPEN

-KIOI was first licensed in 1957 as KPEN, licensed to the San Francisco Peninsula community of Atherton, California by James Gabbert, a Stanford University engineering major, fellow student Gary M. Gielow, and realtor John S. Wickett, doing business as Peninsula FM.
-The station was assigned to 101.3 FM, a frequency which had been vacated two years earlier with the deletion of the Oakland Tribune newspaper's KLX-FM, which had begun broadcasting May 3, 1948, simulcasting sister station KLX's programming 17 of the 18 hours it was on daily.
+KIOI was first licensed in September 1957, as KPEN, licensed to the San Francisco Peninsula community of Atherton, California by James Gabbert, a Stanford University engineering major; fellow student Gary M. Gielow; and realtor John S. Wickett, doing business as Peninsula FM.
+The station was assigned to 101.3 MHz, a frequency which had been vacated two years earlier with the deletion of the Oakland Tribune newspaper's KLX-FM, which had begun broadcasting May 3, 1948, simulcasting sister station KLX's programming 17 of the 18 hours it was on daily.
 KLX-FM was deleted on October 10, 1955.

 KPEN debuted on October 27, 1957, with 1,500 watts from a transmitter located on Kings Mountain in the Santa Cruz Mountains.
 Unusual for the era, KPEN was not affiliated with any stations on the AM band, which meant it had to have 100% original programming.
 The station put an emphasis on high audio quality, in contrast to other FM stations that did not take advantage of FM broadcasting capabilities.
-During the day, KPEN played mostly orchestral pop music, switched to a lighter blend of background "dinner music" in the early evening, then classical music after 8.
-Eventually Gabbert and Gielow hosted an evening program called Excursions in Sound, which showcased high fidelity recordings and took advantage of the high quality broadcast signal.
+During the day, KPEN played mostly orchestral pop music, switched to a lighter blend of background "dinner music" in the early evening, and then classical music after 8.
+Eventually, Gabbert and Gielow hosted an evening program called Excursions in Sound, which showcased high fidelity recordings and took advantage of the high-quality broadcast signal.

 Two years after KPEN's successful debut, the transmitter was moved to San Bruno Mountain and power increased to 35,000 watts.
 Then, on August 14, 1964, power was further increased to 125,000 watts, making it the most powerful signal west of the Mississippi River (it was grandfathered in at that power level by the Federal Communications Commission (FCC), which capped stations in that part of the country at 50,000 watts).

-KPEN became the first station west of the Mississippi to broadcast in multiplex stereo, officially beginning August 10, 1961, after a series of field tests.
+KPEN became the first station west of the Mississippi to broadcast in FM stereo, officially beginning August 10, 1961, after a series of field tests.
 KPEN's technological achievements were recognized by the Electronic Industry Association, the FCC, and President John F. Kennedy.
 "Excursions in Sound" was renamed "Excursions in Stereo"; hosted by James Gabbert, the show focused on recordings that made good use of stereo.
 Gabbert also had a Sunday afternoon show Anything Goes that played music, sound effects, and almost anything that dramatically demonstrated the stereo effect.

 In the 1960s, the station moved studios from Atherton to San Francisco, first in a SoMa location, then to Nob Hill in a luxurious penthouse atop 1001 California Street at the corner of Mason Street.
 With this move, the "PEN" in KPEN changed from representing "PENinsula" to representing "PENthouse".

 By the mid-1960s, KPEN played primarily orchestral and light vocal performances of pop songs and standards, in competition with similar FM station KFOG (owned by Kaiser Broadcasting).